Annual Academic Sessions 2021

 12 - 14 November 2021 | Galadari Hotel, Colombo, Sri Lanka | Hybrid Meeting

-The SLCO is a nationally and internally recognized academic body with more than 100 life members of clinical oncologists, surgical oncologists and gynaecological oncologists.
-The SLCO being a member of SFO (SAARC Federation of Oncologist) and FARO (Federation of Asian Organizations for Radiation Oncology), could exchange knowledge and expertise beyond the borders with virtual communications among membership in improving patient care, continuing medical education and networking among many professionals in the world.
+The SLCO is a nationally and internally recognized professional body with more than 100 life members of clinical oncologists, surgical oncologists and gynaecological oncologists.
+The SLCO being a member of SFO (SAARC Federation of Oncologists) and FARO (Federation of Asian Organizations for Radiation Oncology), could exchange knowledge and expertise beyond the borders.
+I am happy to announce that we have been given an opportunity to lead the SAARC Federation of Oncologists this year.
+We need to host the annual SAARC Oncology Conference in Sri Lanka and also we have more obligations to manage the local and regional issues related to oncology field.

-The SLCO will continue to work with relevant stake holder to formulate the National Guidelines for the management of various cancers, registration & evaluation of oncological drugs with emphasis on quality and safety in a transparent manner.
+The SLCO will continue to work with relevant stake holder in formulating the National Guidelines for the management of various cancers, improving the access to radiotherapy, ensuring the availability of essential drugs including opioids, registration & evaluation of new oncological drugs with emphasis on quality and safety in a transparent manner.

-I look forward to working with all medical professional to offer a multi-disciplinary approach of quality medical care to all the citizens of this country.
+I look forward to working with all medical professional bodies to engage in common issues and also to offer disease prevention as well as multi-disciplinary approach of quality medical care to all the citizens of this country.

 SLCO Research Grant Application - 2021